-Synopsis: Architect Marianne Cusato describes the current trend of streamlined kitchens, and how this informs design decisions when choosing kitchen cabinets.
+Synopsis: Architectural designer Marianne Cusato describes the current trend of streamlined kitchens, and how this informs design decisions when choosing kitchen cabinets.
 With detailed drawings, she outlines the use of drawers and pullouts in base cabinets, how to maximize storage in upper cabinets, and what types of crown moldings, toe kicks, and end panels are best.

 Kitchen-design eras tend to last about 15 years, with early adopters and laggards extending the range to about 25 years.
 The 2008 recession marked the beginning of a transition from the end of the dark-stained country kitchen to painted Shaker and modern slab-front cabinets.
 More streamlined kitchens grew fashionable and have been in the mainstream since 2015, which puts us about midway through this design cycle.
 That’s helpful information to have if you’re embarking on a kitchen remodel or thinking about upgrading dated cabinetry.
 Luckily, purchasing well-designed and well-built stock kitchen cabinets has never been easier.
 As with all architectural elements, there are still a few landmines to avoid, as well as opportunities to look for, when customizing stock cabinets.